KagamiChan/kcs2-mapdata/README.md

 - run `yarn dst` to get distance for landbase aircraft (`celldata.json` is necessary)

 - run `yarn icon` to draw icons (`celldata.json` is necessary)

-## Git LFS
-image data are stored in LFS, install Git LFS before cloning the project